mark-watson/haskell_tutorial_cookbook_examples/HybridHaskellPythonCorefAnaphoraResolution/python_coreference_anaphora_resolution_server/README.md

 # Installation:

-    pip install neuralcoref
+    pip install spacy==2.1.0 # see discusion in book of either using older version of spaCy or building neuralcoref from source pip install neuralcoref
     pip install -U spacy
     python -m spacy download en
     pip install falcon

     python setup.py install

 This installs the executable **corefserver** on your path so you can run the server from any directory using: